ManojGowda27/Fetch-Rewards_Test-API/README.md

    Open your web browser and go to http://localhost:<host-port> to access the application.
 If you specified a different host port, use that instead.

+To run the application locally, follow these steps:

+   1. Install the dependencies:
+       ```
+       npm install

+       ```
+   2. Start the server:
+       ```

+       npm run devStart

+       ```
+      The server will start running at **http://localhost:8000**.

+   3. Use an API client like Postman to make requests to the endpoints described above.

 ## Testing

 To run unit tests, run the following command: